creative-owl/validator/readme.md

 - The value is an empty array or empty Countable object.
 - The value is an uploaded file with no path.

-### required_if: _anotherfield,value,..._
+### required_if:_anotherfield,value_
-The field under validation must be present and not empty if the anotherfield field is equal to any value.
+The field under validation must be present and not empty if the anotherfield field is equal to the value.

-### required_with: _foo,bar,..._
+### required_with:_foo_
-The field under validation must be present and not empty only if any of the other specified fields are present.
+The field under validation must be present and not empty only if the other specified field is present.

 ## Complex
+The complex validation rules are a collection of rules used for complex scenarios where validation requires more robust tooling.

 ### above

 ### confirmed

 ### date_after

 ### date_before

 ### date_format

 ### equals

 ### in

 ### max

 ### min

 ### not_equal

 ### not_in

 ### range

 ### regex

 ### under

 ## Versioning